iddocohen/vcoclient/README.md

 ```

 ## Release History
+* 0.0.4
+    * Changes:
+        * Added --search in edges_get for searching any value related to edges properties.
+Gives one a powerful method to extract/compare values between many edges.
+        * Method login and logout will not return True anymore but will just execute as is and will raise an Exception otherwise.
 * 0.0.3
-    * Modifed edges_get method:
+    * Modified edges_get method:
         * --filters lets user to filter output more granular
         * --search changed to --name, reflecting really what is filtered
         * Output of Pandas, JSON or CSV, will have the name of the Edge rather as a returned index.
-Simpler to read
+Simpler to read.
         * User can now define another enterprise ID rather then the default 1
 * 0.0.2
     * Added README, Licences, and fixes bugs in vcoclient.py